What is a Repair Café?

 Not competing with professional repair specialists

-The Repair Café Foundation sometimes gets asked whether access to free repair get-togethers is competing with professional repair specialists.
+Repair Café International Foundation sometimes gets asked whether access to free repair get-togethers is competing with professional repair specialists.
 The answer is; quite the opposite.
-Organisers want to use Repair Cafés across the whole country to focus attention on the possibility of getting things repaired.
+Repair Cafés focus attention on the possibility of getting things repaired.
 Visitors are frequently advised to go to the few professionals still around.

 Furthermore, people who visit Repair Cafés are not usually customers of repair specialists.
-They say that they normally throw away broken items because paying to have them repaired is, in general, too expensive.
+They say that they normally throw broken items away because they find a professional repair too expensive.
 At the Repair Café they learn that you don’t have to throw things away; there are alternatives.